The Historic Yellowstone Trail

 February 23, 2016

-Back on the newer highway, we spotted one of the original hand-made bridge abutments, constructed from large bricks.
-We arrived at the ghost town of Blewett, but snow still covered the ground, preventing us from stopping to explore.
+Back on the newer highway, we continued south and spotted one of the original hand-made bridge abutments, constructed from large bricks.
+We soon arrived at the ghost town of Blewett, but snow still covered the ground, preventing us from stopping to explore.
 Further along, the old road briefly reconnects with the new highway.
 In 1956, a modern highway was constructed over Swauk Pass, bypassing the winding roads of the original route.
 The pass was officially renamed Blewett Pass in 1992, and the old pass is now referred to as "Old Blewett Pass."

 Crossing over Swauk Pass, we descended toward Cle Elum.
 At the junction of Highway 97 and Highway 970 lies the site of Virden, another ghost town from Washington's past.
 Though nothing remains of Virden today, it was once an important stop along the route.
 Here, the old highway turns right, following Swauk Prairie Road, which remains unpaved.
 The views along this stretch were breathtaking.
 As we approached Cle Elum, we paused to take photos and spotted a large herd of deer grazing in a pasture.